 The difference in TV and cinema frame sizes

 There is a slight difference in the width of 16:9 cinema and TV format.
 So a 2k video (cinema) is slightly wider than a Full HD (TV) video.
 The 16:9 format frame size in TV is a multiple of 960px, the 16:9 format frame size in cinema is a multiple of 1024px.
-So a Full HD video frame size is 1920x1080px, a cinema 2k video frame size is 2048x1080px.
+So a Full HD video frame size is 1920x1080px, a cinema 2k video frame size is 2048x1080px, 4k for home entertainment is 3840x2160px (UHD) and cinema 4k is 4096x2160px and so on…

 Keep this in mind when you encode your (self-hosted) video for a website

-- Which data rate has the most common internet user for downloading available
+- Which data rate has the most common internet user available for downloading

 - How many visitors do I expect to watch my video at the same time